Sic semper tyrannis: Usage in the United States

 The phrase was recommended by George Mason to the Virginia Convention in 1776, as part of the commonwealth's seal.
 The Seal of the Commonwealth of Virginia shows Virtue, spear in hand, with her foot on the recumbent form of Tyranny, whose crown lies nearby.
 The Seal was planned by Mason and designed by George Wythe, who signed the United States Declaration of Independence and taught law to Thomas Jefferson.
 A joke referencing the image on the seal that dates as far back as the Civil War, is that "Sic semper tyrannis" actually means "Get your foot off my neck."

 "Happy While United" was the slogan on a medal coined by the State of Virginia in 1780.
-First envisioned by Thomas Jefferson, the medal was minted and designed to be given to Indian signatories to the treaties Jefferson planned with the Indians of Virginia.
+First envisioned by Thomas Jefferson, the medal was minted and designed to be given to Native American signatories to the treaties Jefferson planned with the Native Americans of Virginia.
 The medal portrays a Virginia colonial, sitting, enjoying a peace pipe with a Native American.
 The obverse portrays a variation of the Virginia state seal of the state symbol standing triumphant over a slain enemy with the legend: "Rebellion to Tyrants Is Obedience to God".

 The phrase is the motto of the United States Navy attack submarine named for the state, the USS Virginia.
 Before that, it was the motto of the nuclear-powered cruiser USS Virginia.

 The phrase appears on the Insignia of the 149th Fighter Squadron which is located at Joint Base Langley–Eustis, Virginia.

-John Tyler's father, John Tyler Sr., uttered the phrase to a schoolteacher who had been tied up by Tyler and his fellow pupils.
+John Tyler's father, John Tyler Sr., uttered the phrase to a schoolteacher who had been tied up by the younger Tyler and his fellow pupils.

+In her non-fiction polemical A Key to Uncle Tom's Cabin, Harriet Beecher Stowe noted the irony of runaway slave ads appearing in Southern newspapers with nameplate mottos like Sic semper tyrannis and "Resistance to tyrants is obedience to God".

 During the Civil War, at least one regiment of the United States Colored Troops used it as their motto.

 John Wilkes Booth wrote in his diary that he shouted "Sic semper tyrannis" after shooting U.S. President Abraham Lincoln on April 14, 1865, in part because of the association with the assassination of Caesar.

 The phrase was also in the pro-Confederate Civil War song "Maryland, My Maryland", which was popular at the time with Southern sympathizers in Maryland, such as Booth.
-The song, containing the phrase, was the official state song of Maryland from 1939 until 2021.
-In May 2021, Governor Larry Hogan signed a bill to remove its status as state song without a replacement.
+The song, containing the phrase, was the official state song of Maryland from 1939 until its removal in 2021.

+After Thomas Lawrence Higgins had pied anti-gay activist Anita Bryant on live television in October 1977, he remarked "thus always to bigots" as a reference to the phrase.

-Timothy McVeigh was wearing a T-shirt with this phrase and a picture of Lincoln on it when he was arrested on April 19, 1995, the day of the Oklahoma City bombing.
+Timothy McVeigh was wearing a T-shirt with this phrase and a picture of Lincoln on it when he was arrested on April 19, 1995, the day he carried out the Oklahoma City bombing.

 The phrase is also the motto of Allentown, Pennsylvania, the third largest city in Pennsylvania.